gabbo89/EEA2024-2025/docs/1a2_command_line.md

 /data2
 ```

-You do not need to type this command out in full, typing `cd b` and pressing the `Tab` key should complete this command.
+You do not need to type this command out in full, typing `cd /d` and pressing the `Tab` key should complete this command.
-Notice that the working directory part of the bash prompt has changed from `~` to `~/bioinfo-notebok`.
+Notice that the working directory part of the bash prompt has changed from `~` to `~/data2`.

 When you press `Tab` in the command line, it will try to complete the file or directory name for you.
 If there are multiple options, these options will be printed in the terminal.
 If there is only one possible option, this option will be filled in.
-For example, pressing `Tab` twice after typing `cd D` could give the following directories beginning with "D" as options:
+For example, pressing `Tab` twice after typing `cd /d` could give the following directories beginning with "d" as options:

 ```bash
 st24_16@banjo:~$ cd /d